 The exam is split into two halves with a scheduled break in between.
 NCEES provides a searchable digital copy of the FE Reference Handbook on screen — no outside materials are allowed.
 Learning to navigate this handbook quickly is one of the most important skills you can develop during your preparation.

-The FE Other Disciplines exam covers 13 knowledge areas: 4 shared topics in Part 1 (common to all FE disciplines) and 9 discipline-specific topics in Part 2.
-Understanding these weights is essential for prioritizing your study time.
+The FE Other Disciplines exam covers 14 topic areas.
+Understanding the ranges is essential for prioritizing your study time: Fluid Mechanics is the largest single topic, and the mechanics/thermo/math cluster deserves early repetition.
 Here is the full breakdown with visual weight bars:

 💡